ZajitschekTeam/lifespananalysis/chapters/chapter3.md

 ## What are GLMM?

-We won't go into too much detail in explaining GLMM here, as you have vast amounts of online resources and excellent textbooks for this available).
+We won't go into too much detail in explaining GLMM here, as there are vast amounts of online resources and excellent textbooks that cover GLMM available.

 Simple linear regression models describe the relationship between values of a response variable and explanatory variables, with a constant change in explanatory variable resulting in a constant change in the response variable (= linear relationship), implying a normally distributed response variable.
 Generalized linear models (GLM) allow for different error distributions than the normal distribution and for different link functions (that's what we might want for lifespan data).
 Generalized linear mixed models (GLMM) further allow for the inclusion of random effects, which can be used to model grouping structures in our data that are often not the main focus of the analyses.